State Bathing Beach Monitoring Program

 The DEEP State Parks Division maintains a toll free 24-hour State Parks Swimming Area Water Quality Status information line.
 By dialing 866-CT-PARKS or (866) 287-2757, the public and news media can check the status of Connecticut's State-owned swimming areas.
 The Information Line provides up-to-date information through a recorded message.
 In the event a swimming area is closed, the message may indicate alternative swimming locations.

 This report lists the location and status of all swimming areas managed by DEEP and is available during the period between Memorial Day and Labor Day.
 Beach Status is updated daily from Monday through Friday.
-Please note that changes in beach status occurring over the weekend are updated on the Water Quality Information phone line below, but not on the website.
+Please note that changes in beach status occurring over the weekend are updated on the Water Quality Information phone line and social media (@CTStateParks) only.

 - Indicator Bacteria Monitoring at Public Bathing Beaches (QAPP).
 This Quality Assurance Project Plan describes in detail the procedures used to assure the indicator bacteria data collected from public bathing areas is reliable, credible, and usable for management decisions.